DubzVX/writeup/AngstromCTF2018/Writeup.md

 gdb-peda$ r 'AAA%AAsAABAA$AAnAACAA-AA(AADAA;AA)AAEAAaAA0AAFAAbAA1AAGAAcAA2AAHAAdAA3AAIAAeAA4AAJAAfAA5AAKAAgAA6AALAAhAA7AAMAAiAA8AANAAjAA9AAOAAkAAPAAlAAQAAmAARAAoAASAApAATAAqAAUAArAAVAAtAAWAAuAAXAAvAAYAAwAAZAAxAAyA'

 ```
-When I run it, I can see the data in my EIP : 0x41414641 ('AFAA'), so I try to fin my pattern offset with this command :
+When I run it, I can see the data in my EIP : 0x41414641 ('AFAA'), so I try to find my pattern offset with this command :
 ```sh
 gdb-peda$ pattern offset AFAA
 AFAA found at offset: 44